paigeruten/pencil-tracer/README.md

 ## Todo

+* JavaScript support
+* Don't depend on a specific CoffeeScript compiler, allow user to specify a compiler, and make sure to support Iced CoffeeScript compilers.
 * Test more than the results of traces.
 In particular, test that the AST manipulations don't change anything about the behaviour of the input program.
 * Figure out how to test async stuff (the test framework needs to wait for the